-4.5.1 Scrutiny of the filled-in-returns is another important measure for maintaining quality of ASI data.
+- 4.5.1 Scrutiny of the filled-in-returns is another important measure for maintaining quality of ASI data.
 It also facilitates taking immediate steps to apprise the concerned field worker about the mistakes committed by him.
-Therefore, the scrutiny work is to be taken up immediately after the Supdt. / Sr.Supdts has submitted the schedules to the concerned Supdt. / Sr. Supdt.
-He/She should scrutinise thoroughly all the returns submitted by each Superintendents/ Sr.Supdts in accordance with the scrutiny instructions issued by the headquarters from time to time.
-Superintendents/ Sr.Supdts is required to note down the scrutiny points including arithmetical check, identification details/discrepancies noticed with the help of the attached Investigator on the prescribed scrutiny sheet.
-The Superintendents/ Sr.Supdts are required to furnish the clarifications on the scrutiny points promptly.
-On receipt of the clarifications, the concerned officers should examine and incorporate corrections, if any, in the returns and attach the clarification with the office copy.

-4.5.2 All the errors or mistakes observed during the course of scrutiny in a month should be discussed in the monthly meeting for the benefit of all the field staff.
-All Group A officers are also required to super scrutinise atleast the prescribed number of returns pertaining to their region in an ASI.
-The errors and mistakes observed during the course of scrutiny/inspection may be analyzed and documented by the Superintendents/ Sr.Supdts of SRO / NSRO and a monthly feed-back be sent to Zonal Office by the Regional Office who will arrange to issue consolidated feed-back reports based on scrutiny, inspection etc.

-4.5.3 All Regional Heads have to ensure that all schedules are thoroughly scrutinized before dispatch to Tabulating Agencies.
-In order to improve the effectiveness of scrutiny in the context of ensuring better reliability and accuracy of data, the active involvement of Headquarters and Zonal Offices have been actively involved in the super scrutiny of ASI returns.

-4.5.4 All the Regional Offices are required to send for super scrutiny top ten returns (in terms of workers) to the Headquarters Office, New Delhi.
-The next top 50 returns (in terms of workers) of each Regional Office will be scrutinized at the concerned Zonal Office.
+Therefore, the scrutiny work is to be taken up immediately after the S.O. has submitted the schedules to other S.O.
+He/She should scrutinise thoroughly all the returns submitted in accordance with the scrutiny instructions issued by the headquarters from time to time.
+The scrutiniser S.O. is required to note down the scrutiny points including arithmetical check, identification details/discrepancies noticed on the prescribed scrutiny sheet.
+The compiler S.Os are required to furnish the clarifications on the scrutiny points promptly.
+On receipt of the clarifications, the concerned officers should examine and incorporate corrections, if any, in the returns and attach the clarification with the office copy. - 4.5.2 All the errors or mistakes observed during the course of scrutiny in a month should be discussed in the monthly meeting for the benefit of all the field staffs.
+All Group A officers are also required to super scrutinise at least the prescribed number of returns pertaining to their region in an ASI.
+The errors and mistakes observed during the course of scrutiny/inspection may be analyzed and documented by the scrutiniser S.Os of SRO / NSRO and a monthly feed-back be sent to Zonal Office by the Regional Office who will arrange to issue consolidated feed-back reports based on scrutiny, inspection etc. - 4.5.3 All Regional Heads have to ensure that all schedules are thoroughly scrutinized before dispatch to Tabulating Agency.
+In order to improve the effectiveness of scrutiny in the context of ensuring better reliability and accuracy of data, the active involvement of Headquarters and Zonal Offices have been actively involved in the super scrutiny of ASI returns. - 4.5.4 All the Regional Offices are required to send for super scrutiny top most one return (in term of GVA) every month (from November to March) to the Headquarters Office, New Delhi.
+The next top 5 returns (in terms of GVA) of each Regional Office will be scrutinized at the concerned Zonal Office.
 The Regional Office will send copies (not originals) of the returns, balance sheet, P&L Account, Schedules and working sheets to the concerned offices accordingly.
 For expeditious completion of the process of scrutiny and updation the concerned offices shall correspond with each other through e-mail / fax/ speed post.
-It may be ensured that the returns to be scrutinized by Headquarters / ZO, are completed and scrutinized on priority and forwarded to Headquarters / ZO immediately.
-The original returns after the completion of the scrutiny process and updation, where necessary will have to be dispatched by the concerned ROs to the TAs.

-4.5.5 In addition to the above, the Zonal Offices may take steps to scrutinize top 2 returns (in terms of employment) of each charge at the NSROs/SROs under their jurisdiction not covered through (i) above.
+It may be ensured that the returns to be scrutinized by Headquarters/ZO, are completed and scrutinized on priority and forwarded to Headquarters/ZO immediately.
+The original returns after the completion of the scrutiny process and updation, where necessary will have to be dispatched by the concerned ROs to the TAs. - 4.5.5 In addition to the above, the Regional Heads may take steps to scrutinize top two returns (in terms of GVA) of each charge at the NSROs/SROs under their jurisdiction not covered as above.